The book comes out in November 2014, but you can pre-order it now!

 Progressive Heavy Metal, 1976-77

 For 2112 (1976), Rush decided on a focused, heavy, angry style, and the album provided a major turning-point for the band’s success.
 The opening title-work, “2112,” is an extended work of science-fiction, describing a world that outlaws individual contributions—somewhat similar to the socio-political contexts explored in the fictional writings of Ayn Rand.
 The album’s other progressive heavy metal songs are more modest in scope and favour such seemingly incompatible things as illegal drugs and a strong work ethic.
-On A Farewell to Kings (1977), Rush further applied its complex music to strongly-individualist theme, such as within the mini-epics “Xanadu” and “Cygnus X-1.”
+On A Farewell to Kings (1977), Rush further applied its complex music to strongly-individualist themes, such as within the mini-epics “Xanadu” and “Cygnus X-1.”

 Chapter 3: “The Universe Divided,”